embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 * The Bank Account API is a Spring Boot protected by OAuth 2.0, acting as [OAuth2 Resource Server](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver).
 The API follows the [standard](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) to trigger the step-up authentication.

+* The Bank Loan Portal is a Vue application integrated with Keycloak using OpenID Connect.
+The Portal is authenticated with Keycloak, providing a passwordless experience with Passkeys.

 # How to install?
 ## Prerequisites